designmax380/n8n-md-to-docs/README.md

 # Markdown to Google Docs Converter for n8n

-A Firebase function that converts Markdown content to Google Docs format, specifically designed for n8n workflows.
+A TypeScript/Express service that converts Markdown content to Google Docs format, specifically designed for n8n workflows.
 It seamlessly integrates with n8n's Google OAuth credentials and is perfect for converting LLM outputs into properly formatted Google Docs.

 ## Overview